 Malaysia (Singapore, Kuala Lumpur)

-And I don't forget my homeland, America: Miami, Chicago, New York, LA, Dallas, New Orleans, Washington DC, San Diego, etc.
+And I don't forget my homeland, America: Denver, Miami, Chicago, New York, New Orleans, Washington DC, Asheville, San Diego.

 My experiences in these places have shown me the kindness of people and their general will to be at peace and a part of something.
 There is also danger, of course, but not nearly as much as you might think.
-For women and minorities perhaps there's a little more (I have to check my white male priviledge here), but it's never what you assume.
+For women and minorities, perhaps there's a little more (checking my white male privilege here), but it's never what you assume.
 This taught me that fear is one of those things that is very unreasonable in modern times.
 It exists to keep us alive.
 But, on a daily level, I would say that a person is usually in his or her own way toward a healthier or more balanced existence of their choosing.
 Fear is not our enemy but our mismanagement of it.

 Mind, Body, and ?